gsmkev/platforms-starter-kit/README.md

 - Subdomains are dynamically mapped to tenant-specific content

 The middleware (`middleware.ts`) intelligently detects subdomains across various environments (local development, production, and Vercel preview deployments).

+## Authentication

+This starter kit ships with [NextAuth v5](https://authjs.dev/) configured with the Prisma adapter.
+Key pieces include:

+- Credential-based sign-in backed by hashed passwords in the `User` table
+- Role-aware middleware that shields `/dashboard` for authenticated users and `/admin` for global admins
+- Tenant membership metadata stored per user to ensure subdomain access can be scoped

+Provide `AUTH_SECRET` (and, when applicable, `AUTH_URL`) in every environment.
+Visit `/login` to authenticate and `/dashboard` to view your memberships.

 ## Deployment